What does secure code execution for AI agents actually require?

 Explain the concrete runtime decisions that reduce risk for heavier agent workloads.

-Anchor it in runtime semantics
+Anchor it in the runtime model

 Example